michaelfig/SwingSet/docs/kernel-promises.md

   kernel-promise that I can cite."

-* dispatch.deliver(target, methodName, argsString, slots, resolverID)
+* dispatch.deliver(target, methodName, body, slots, resolverID)
   target is {type: export, id} or {type: resolver, id}

   "hey vat, I'm sending a message to one of your exports, or to be queued for